oncody/vue-webpack-tutorial/02-webpack/README.md

-# Instead of using a CDN, let's add vue from NPM and bundle our modules with webpack
+# In this tutorial we'll show you how to include vue from NPM, and bundle it into your project using webpack

-# Notice that index.html includes main.js from the 'dist' directory that does not exist yet
+# Notice our index.html includes main.js from the 'dist' directory that does not exist yet

+# Everything is fine

-# Webpack will generate this directory and file for us
+# Webpack will create that directory and file when it runs

 # Globally add 'http-server'
 yarn global add http-server